Ryan Holiday: Life Is Too Short to Be a Bootlicker

 I think that's maybe a legit worry in the future, unlikely to be one in 2026 and worth the risk anyway, because everything's on the line in 2026, making sure that the Democrats can get some sort of foothold of power before we get to 2028 for some reasons we'll get to here in a second.

 So I think that it's incumbent on J.B.
-Pritzker and Wesmore to step up here in the next month or two and make sure that their states do what is necessary to try to get more seats.
+Pritzker and Westmore to step up here in the next month or two and make sure that their states do what is necessary to try to get more seats.

-Some of the other Democratic states like New York issued the process.
+Some of the other Democratic states, like New York, issued the process.
 These are more like Colorado.

 It's not going to happen for the midterm.

-So anyway, when you look at the total map, there was a worst case scenario that was developing where it would have been impossible for the Democrats to win in the next midterm.
+So, anyway, when you look at the total map, there was a worst-case scenario that was developing where it would have been impossible for the Democrats to win in the next midterm.

-It was something I was talking about with Hamby, depending on what happened with the Voting Rights Act and some of these other states, with Virginia making their move, with California ballot initiative looking very strong in the polls, with the Voting Rights Act overturned, looking like that'll be a...
+It was something I was talking about with Hamby, depending on what happened with the Voting Rights Act and some of these other states, with Virginia making their move, with California ballot initiative looking very strong in the polls, with the Voting Rights Act overturned, looking like that'll be a problem for another day, not for this midterm.

-All those things combined are good news for the Democrats in the effort to take back the House of Representatives and at least have some foothold of power in Washington. if,
+All those things combined are good news for the Democrats in the effort to take back the House of Representatives and at least have some foothold of power in Washington.

 And that takes us to the other topic I wanted to bring up, which is Steve Bannon was out yesterday in an interview, I believe, with The Guardian.
 And

 let's listen to what he had to say.
+Well, he's going to get a third term.

-Trump is going to be president in 28, and people just ought to get accommodated with that.
-So what about the 22nd Amendment?
+So Trump 28, Trump is going to be president in 28, and people just ought to get accommodated with that.

 There's many different alternatives.
 At the appropriate time, we'll lay out what the plan is, but there's a plan, and President Trump will be the president in 28.

-There's a plan.
 Trump will be president in 2028.
 I want to start here.

-This is the only way for Steve Bannon to get attention right now, okay?
+This is the only way for Steve Bannon to get attention right now.
+Okay.

 He's out of the loop in this White House.
 It's not like the first term.

-And I am seeing on social media a lot of Democrats like clapping like seals and doing exactly what Steve Bannon wants them to do, which is talk about Steve Bannon and his Fengali-like effort to keep Trump in power when he's an 83-year-old geriatric.
+And I am seeing on social media a lot of Democrats like clapping like seals and doing exactly what Steve Bannon wants them to do, which is talking about Steve Bannon and his Fengali-like effort to keep Trump in power when he's an 83-year-old geriatric.

 I think that we should look at this logically and look at it strategically, because that's what Steve Bannon is doing.